jeremyosborne/dnpk/README.md

 ## TODO

-- [ ] Make `exclude` arguments in the few places they appear array based instead of object based.
 - [ ] Make the basic scenes of the meat grinder idle adventure.
     - [ ] Hero recruitment
     - [ ] special unit recruitment